Logo

 Skew

-This option lets you skew an element at the current step.
+Use this option to skew an element at the current step.
+It's a great way to create engaging effects.

 Mask

-A mask is an invisible shape that lets you hide or display some part of an element.
 This option comes in handy to make an element fade in smoothly on the page.

 Duration